 How to secure funding

-Ed Horgan, Director of Technical Services at Briar Associates, part of the Zenergi Group, has extensive experience of securing funding for public bodies.
+Craig Clark, Director of Technical Delivery at Briar, Zenergi’s Technical Division, has extensive experience of securing funding for public bodies.
 He suggests that engaging specialist services at the outset will help to identify the most suitable projects to better your chance of securing funding, and says: “Working with a specialist firm will allow the design and tendering for project work to develop seamlessly from the initial audit right through to securing the funding and delivering the project in full, for a faster return on investment.”